PHPRio/bot-super-watcher/README.md

 ## How to use

 * Add this chat to the private admin group.
 Is the group with admins of group to administrate.
 * Add admin rules to bot on admin group
-* Access the link that you will see on admin group.
-Now the bot will be add to group to administrate
+* Access the link that you will see on admin group and forward the link to group that you want to administrate.
 * Add admin rules to this bot on group that you want administrate
+* Add new rule using the follow command

 ## Available commands